mongodb/terraform-provider-mongodbatlas/website/docs/d/online_archive.html.markdown

 ## Attributes reference
 * `db_name`          -  Name of the database that contains the collection.
 * `coll_name`        -  Name of the collection.
 * `collection_type`  -  Classification of MongoDB database collection that you want to return, "TIMESERIES" or "STANDARD".
 Default is "STANDARD".
+* `criteria` - Criteria to use for archiving data.
+See [criteria](#criteria).
+* `data_expiration_rule` - Rule for specifying when data should be deleted from the archive.
+See [data expiration rule](#data-expiration-rule).
+* `schedule` - Regular frequency and duration when archiving process occurs.
+See [schedule](#schedule).
+* `partition_fields` - Fields to use to partition data.
+You can specify up to two frequently queried fields to use for partitioning data.
+Note that queries that don’t contain the specified fields will require a full collection scan of all archived documents, which will take longer and increase your costs.
+To learn more about how partition improves query performance, see [Data Structure in S3](https://docs.mongodb.com/datalake/admin/optimize-query-performance/#data-structure-in-s3).
+The value of a partition field can be up to a maximum of 700 characters.
+Documents with values exceeding 700 characters are not archived.
+See [partition fields](#partition).
+* `paused` - State of the online archive.
+This is required for pausing an active or resume a paused online archive.
+The resume request will fail if the collection has another active online archive.
 * `state`    - Status of the online archive.
 Valid values are: Pending, Archiving, Idle, Pausing, Paused, Orphaned and Deleted

 ### Criteria